ChenyangLEI/All-In-One-Deflicker/README.md

 **Note**: our inference code only takes about ``3000M`` GPU memory.

-## All evaluated types of flickering videos:
+## All Evaluated Types of Flickering Videos:

 - Synthesized videos from text-to-video algorithms
   -  [Magic Video](https://magicvideo.github.io/)